-A modern hotel that celebrates Kyoto’s cultural life in its design, and makes a great alternative to a western-style chain.
+A modern hotel that celebrates Kyoto’s cultural life in its design.